-The Senior Seminar IS ONLY OFFERED IN THE SPRING SEMESTER.
-(In Spring 2017, the senior seminar will be taught by Professor Rose Réjouis, who will be taking over as capstone coordinator as of July 2016.)
+PLEASE NOTE: The Senior Seminar IS ONLY OFFERED IN THE SPRING SEMESTER.
+(In Spring 2019, the senior seminar will be taught by Professor Berman.
+It will be an opentopic seminar.
+You will be able to work on a topic of your choice.)